-After you've successfully connected to Microsoft Teams you'll also want to set up your alerts within your Qualified experiences.
+After you've successfully connected to Microsoft Teams, set up your alerts within your Qualified experiences.
 This will tell us when you'd like to alert your sales team within Teams of certain visitors on your website.

-To get started you'll want to login to your Qualified.com account and click the gear icon to open your Settings page and navigate to the “Experiences” tab.
-This will show all of your experiences that you've built.
-Click on the experience built for your most high value visitors such as your ABM Red Carpet or Open Opportunities.
+To get started, log in to your Qualified account and click the gear icon to open your Settings page.
+Navigate to the “Experiences” tab and click on the experience built for your highest-value visitors, such as your ABM red carpet or open opportunities.

-You can enter an alert subject and an alert message body.
-You also need to select a channel/multiple channels to alert.
+You can enter an alert subject and message body.
+You also need to select which channels to alert.

-When no customized message is created you'll see a view of all of your visitor fields (as shown below), however you can customize your Microsoft Teams message at any time using our variable tags to show the information that's most important to you, including Salesforce Owner (if the visitor is a lead or contact).
+When no customized message is created, you'll see a view of all of your visitor fields (as shown below).
+You can customize your Microsoft Teams message at any time using variable tags to show the information that's most important to you, such as Salesforce owner (if the visitor is a lead or contact).

 Qualified integrates with Microsoft Teams to allow for your most important insights and signals from Qualified to flow into your company chat rooms.
-Think better visibility into your highest valued visitors hitting your site in real time and alerts going straight to your Account Executives when their Open Opportunities are browsing your legal and infosec pages.
+Think better visibility into your highest valued visitors hitting your site in real-time and alerts going straight to your account executives when their open opportunities are browsing.